EliedersonLinhares/SpringBoot-CookieAuth/README.md

 ## Future plans

-- Use email for register confirmation
+- <del>Use email for register confirmation</del> ✅
-- Use email fro reset password funcionality
+- Use email for reset password funcionality

 ## References